alan-turing-institute/scivision/notes/workshop-19-April-2022.md

 ### UI

-- Scivision as a web tool, similar to [huggingface.co](https://huggingface.co/) ?
 - System to enable manual annotation?
     - Fork [mapreader](https://www.researchgate.net/publication/356663348_MapReader_A_Computer_Vision_Pipeline_for_the_Semantic_Exploration_of_Maps_at_Scale) to get annotation tool as part of scivision?
 - Create a website that enables scivision users to search the catalog based on flowchart selections